 UWMC - Northwest Campus (UWMC-NW) is an acutecare, community hospital with inpatient medical, surgical, and emergency services, as well as outpatient primary care, specialty care and surgery.
+A new behavioral health tower opened in Spring 2024.
 Located in North Seattle, it is a critical resource for improving the long-term health of the surrounding community.